svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 The scheduled milestones are organised to be flexible so that some features are likely be completed early.
 Noted in the milestones are tasks including documentation and unit testing efforts for the features, with extended periods for reviewing these efforts at the two points during the project (halfway, final week).
 The milestones are:

 ### week01-2015jun15
-+ Implement the Radon transform algorithm - Start implementing the inverse Radon transform and linear system of equations for the back-projection algorithm.
++ Implement the Radon transform algorithm - Start implementing the inverse Radon transform and linear system of equations for the back-projection algorithm using the NFFT.jl package.
 + Use the Julia ODE packages, [listed here](https://github.com/svaksha/Julia.jl/blob/master/Mathematics.md#ordinary-differential-equation), to implement the differential equations.

 ### week02-2015jun22